TeknikhogskolanGothenburg/board-game-team-team-new-team/DocsSrc/architecture/index.md

 >
 >their choice of color, their name,and as an option their email.
 >
->Once the Enter button is clicked, the player data is saved in a GamePlayer class within the Game model and a player specific
+>Once the Enter button is clicked, the player data is saved in a GamePlayer class within the Game model and a player specific cookie is created.
 >
->cookie is created.
->
 >The Index controller displays our html and css.
-The html parses through all the players' data on every refresh and populates the board
+The html parses through all the players' data on every refresh and populates the boardaccordingly (based on the positions of the players pieces).
 >
->accordingly (based on the positions of the players pieces).
+>The StartGame controller is a reference point for a button(Start Game) in out html file, to randomly select a player so thatit is their turn, afterwards it redirects to the Index Controller automatically updating the page.
 >
->The StartGame controller is a reference point for a button(Start Game) in out html file, to randomly select a player so that
+>The RollDice Controller is also a reference point for a button(Roll Dice!) that assigns a new value to the static Dice variable within the Game Model.
+Based on the different conditions it will allow a player to move a piece and then update the board, by redirecting to the Index Controller, showing the new dice roll.
 >
->it is their turn, afterwards it redirects to the Index Controller automatically updating the page.
->
->The RollDice Controller is also a reference point for a button(Roll Dice!) that assigns a new value to the static Dice variable within
->
->the Game Model.
-Based on the different conditions it will allow a player to move
->
->a piece and then update the board, by redirecting to the Index Controller, showing the new dice roll.
->
 >We have 4 MovePiece Controllers that are, once again, reference points for buttons for each individual piece.
+They check the values of the Players to detemine who's turn it is based on the turn counter, their color, and their cookie's value.
 >
->It checks the values of the Players to detemine who's turn it is based on the turn counter, their color, and their cookie's value.
+>Based on the values present, it will move a players piece, allow for a dice re-roll if a 6 was previously rolled, and allow a player's piece to attack another piece.
+This Controller looks into 2 different methods from the GamePiece class to determine if those moves are possible, the AttackPiece() and the MovePiece().
 >
->Based on the values present, it will move a players piece, allow for a dice re-roll if a 6 was previously rolled, and allow a player's
+>It also checks the WinCondition() and the NextTurn() from the GamePlayer Class.
 >
->piece to attack another piece.
-This Controller looks into 2 different methods from the GamePiece class to
->
->determine if those moves are possible, the AttackPiece() and the MovePiece().
-It also checks the WinCondition() and the NextTurn() from
->
->the GamePlayer Class.
->
 >The EndTurn Controller is a reference point for a button to end a players turn (incase they cannot move).
 >
 >The WinPage Controller displays a page if there is a winner in the game and displays their name.
-Otherwise it redirects to the startpage
+Otherwise it redirects to the startpage unless their are players existing in the game.
 >
->unless their are players existing in the game.
->
 >The NewGame Controller is a reference for a button that exists in Index and in the WinPage.
-It resets all the static variables to
->
->their original values and redirects the players to the StartPage to start anew.
+It resets all the static variables to their original values and redirects the players to the StartPage to start anew.